 Vitamin D is something we get naturally through sunlight or through eating certain foods.
-The problem is many of us don’t get enough especially if live in area that doesn’t have many sunny days or have poor eating habits.
+The problem is many of us don’t get enough especially if you live in an area that doesn’t have many sunny days or have poor eating habits.

 8 Take a natural testosterone boosting supplement.